 Laity have no c(l)ue.
 Others also don’t.
 Only I do.

-Project One Pocket
+One Pocket Series

-Project One Pocket is a project in which I advocate One Pocket and try to inspire others, in the Netherlands and eventually in the rest of Europe as well, to start playing One Pocket, to share knowledge and ideas about the game and to set up more One Pocket tournaments across the continent.
+One Pocket Series is a project in which I advocate One Pocket and try to inspire others, in the Netherlands and eventually in the rest of Europe as well, to start playing One Pocket, to share knowledge and ideas about the game ,and to set up more One Pocket tournaments across the continent.
 The One Pocket Series, a Dutch One Pocket tour, came forth from this project.

 Poolhead’s YouTube Channel is all about One Pocket!